GfSE/SAF-Rhapsody-Profile/README.md

-# IBM Engineering Systems Design Rhapsody Repository
+# IBM Engineering Systems Design Rhapsody Repository, TdSE2024 Release
 This repository provides the current release of the **SAF Profile** intended to be used with IBM Rhapsody 9.0.2 or 10.0.1.
 Please see the model file itself for licensing terms.

 ## SAF_Profile